- Plastic pollution

 - Science-Policy-Society interface

-Villarrubia-Gómez’s PhD is a collaborative project between the Stockholm Resilience Centre AND Gothenburg University in Sweden, and in partnership with the 5 Gyres Institute in US.
-Her research focuses on the global challenge of plastic pollution using social-ecological systems approach.
+Villarrubia-Gómez’s PhD is a collaborative project between the Stockholm Resilience Centre and Gothenburg University in Sweden, and in partnership with the 5 Gyres Institute in the US.

 She is particularly interested in Earth System Governance and Planetary Boundaries, understanding the science-policy-society interfaces and their power dynamics, through the lens of intersectionality and environmental justice.
 Villarrubia-Gómez is a science activist, and sees science communication as a pivotal part of her research to reach broader audiences.